CreoHsia/quarto-template/README.md

 # Quarto Blog Template

 This repository provides a flexible template for setting up a blog using Quarto.
 It includes customizable components and options for both full blog setups and individual document templates.
+My address is: [Creo Hsia](https://creohsia.github.io/myblog/) and the theme is inspired by [Typora](https://typora.io)'s [Haru](https://theme.typora.io/theme/Haru/) theme.
 ## How to use

 ### Full Blog Template